 - Hang gliding.

 With every Peru tour, you’ll discover its culture.
 It is a fusion of very varied languages, ethnicities, lifestyles, values, and attitudes.
-Nonetheless, Peruvians are well known as very hospitable to foreigners.
+Nevertheless, Peruvians are well known as very hospitable to foreigners.

 Like every Latin American country, contemporary Peru has its roots in its history.
 Nowadays, Peruvians identify with numerous ethnic categories, reflected in indigenous traditions as well as migration, especially from Japan and China.